Stellar Wheel

 10

-If your natal chart shows that your Sun is placed in this astrological house, you may feel a deep desire to connect with the universe's cosmic forces.
+If your natal chart shows that your Sun is in this astrological house, you may deeply desire to connect with the universe's cosmic forces.
 You understand that you're part of a larger creation and that you're more than just a physical body with thoughts and emotions.
 This placement is often associated with artistry, poetry, and music, which means you would be naturally drawn to creative expression to capture the essence of the world around you.

 11

 Mars in Taurus in the 12th house also played a role in shaping his character, which was marked by perseverance, determination, and a strong work ethic.
-His innate resilience and staying power allowed him to weather the challenges of life and pursue his dreams with unwavering focus.
+His innate resilience and staying power allowed him to weather life's challenges and pursue his dreams with unwavering focus.

-Moreover, the conjunction of the Sun and Mars bestowed upon him tremendous physical strength and vitality, which he channeled into his creative pursuits and personal passions.
+Moreover, the conjunction of the Sun and Mars gave him tremendous physical strength and vitality, which he channeled into his creative pursuits and personal passions.

 12

-When the Sun and Mars are in conjunction, an individual's personality is infused with an intense, fiery energy that can manifest in a number of ways.
-One common trait among these individuals is their hedonistic tendencies and their desire to indulge in physical pleasures.
+When the Sun and Mars are in conjunction, an individual's personality is infused with an intense, fiery energy that can manifest in many ways.
+One common trait among these individuals is their hedonistic tendencies and desire to indulge in physical pleasures.

 13

-His work showed unparalleled perseverance thanks to his Saturn in the 6th house, with each note and melody seamlessly blending into one another, creating an everlasting impression on the listener's mind (Saturn in sextile Midheaven).
+Thanks to Saturn in the 6th house, his work showed unparalleled perseverance.
+Each note and melody seamlessly blended into one another, creating an everlasting impression on the listener's mind (Saturn in sextile Midheaven).
 The authenticity of his music is palpable, with each piece reflecting his unique style, personality, and emotions.

 14